Sveto-G/Reddit-Sarcasm/README.md

 # Project Overview
+  Text Comprehension, Question and Answering, Generative Text and Sentiment Analysis have all made grade strides throughout the past decade - and progress is only accelerating.
+Does there exist, though, a model which can predict `sarcasm`?
+The difficulty in doing so is that we may not be able to do so with current methods as the type and amount of context that is necessary is not accounted for.
+There are two key indicators of sarcasm:

+1) A shared knowledge between the speaker/writer and listener/reader
+   i) eg. It's -30 degrees and windy -> "Beautiful day today, isn't it?"
+3) The speaker/writer's intent

-This project strives to utilize machine learning to predict the occurence of sarcasm in a given text.
+  We may or may not be able to access this shared knowledge, but maybe through NLP techniques we may infer the writer's intent.
+This project strives to utilize machine learning and neural networks to predict the occurence of sarcasm in a given text.
 In doing so it will allow users to know whether a given input is genuine or misleading.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------